-For the fiscal year ended June 30, 2007 the Organization received proceeds in the amount of \$739,980, from the sale of a previously donated painting to establish the Pierre and Dorothy Brodin Endowment Fund.
+In 2007, the Organization received proceeds in the amount of \$739,980, from the sale of a previously donated painting to establish the Pierre and Dorothy Brodin Endowment Fund.
 Income earned on the fund principal will be used to support the educational activities of the Organization.